lad-sapienza/BraDypUS/bdus-docs/usage/crud.md

 ## Create
 ---

-You can use the **new** function to insert new records in the selected table
+You can use the **New** function to insert new records in the selected table

 ![screenshot](../../images/usage/create.png "Create")